-"You must keep them alive until a real doctor can treat them, a helicopter picks them up or you have done everything in your physical capacity including give your OWN BLOOD to that soldier in your efforts to keep him alive" he seemingly recited from a unwritten law by heart, "OR until he is DEAD lying in your arms!
+"You must keep them alive until a real doctor can treat them, a helicopter picks them up or you have done everything in your physical capacity including give your OWN BLOOD to that soldier in your efforts to keep him alive" he seemingly recited from a unwritten law by heart, "OR until you are absoutely sure he is dead lying in your arms!
 And believe me, you WILL take every single death to heart and blame yourself for not being able to do more for that man who would have SURELY have given his OWN LIFE fighting for YOU!" he continued.

 We All Sit In Stunned Silence

-The rest of his speech was lost as I couldn't concentrate on what he was saying just thinking about my own mortality and that I was probably destined to die if war was declared at that moment.
-When he was finished he turned on his shiny black heel, limped out of the classroom and angrily slammed the heavy polished oak classroom door behind him.
-KASLAMMMM!!
+The rest of his speech was lost to me because I couldn't concentrate on what he was saying just thinking about my own mortality and that I was probably destined to die if war was declared at that moment.
+When he was finished he turned on his shiny black heel, limped out of the classroom and angrily slammed the heavy polished oak classroom door behind him. *KASLAMMMM!!*

 Eventually most of us sheepishly and reluctantly shuffled out of class.
 Some just sat stone faced in their chairs the entire break time.
 Outside we all just silently stared at the ground not speaking.
-The only sound were the shoes of the ones stepping on cigarette butts.
+The only sound were the souls of the shoes stepping on asphalt crunching out their cigarette butts.

 From that moment on I took being a Corpsman A LOT more seriously.
-I tried harder, I studied harder and when I graduated and reported to my duty station, I stayed after my shift to make sure my patient would be cared for properly and you don't get overtime pay for that in the military.
-I put my heart and my soul into my job while I STILL proudly let anyone I know that I AM A US NAVY HOSPITAL CORPSMAN!
+I tried harder, I studied harder and when I had graduated, then reported to my duty station at the ICU wing on 4North in Camp Pendleton Naval Hospital, California, I stayed after my shift many a time to make sure my patient would be cared for properly.

 One Life Leaves So That One Life May Arrive